Nerissa

 To celebrate, exclaiming, 'good for you!'

-Quote Analysis: Nerissa's announcement of Bassanio's success at the casket scene, and the moment that converts the casket-test into the play's romantic resolution.
-The line is structurally important.
-Nerissa is the figure who, by speaking first to celebrate the Portia-Bassanio match, makes the announcement of her own engagement to Gratiano possible.
-The "good joy, my lord and lady" framing positions her, in the same breath, as the friend who celebrates and as the woman who will, within ten further lines, be congratulated on her own marriage.
+Quote Analysis: Nerissa's salute to Bassanio's success at the caskets, and the moment that turns the casket-test into the play's romantic resolution.
+The line is structurally important: by speaking first to celebrate the Portia-Bassanio match, Nerissa opens the door to the announcement of her own engagement to Gratiano.
+The "good joy, my lord and lady" framing casts her, in the same breath, as the friend who celebrates and the woman about to be congratulated on her own marriage.

 For that same scrubbed boy, the doctor's clerk,